-We used the Discover It card to earn 5% cash back at department stores that quarter, which Discover will match at the end of your 1st year.
-So for buying a necessity we earned 7,200 United Airlines miles ($900 spent x 8 United Airlines miles per $1), $130 in Kohl’s cash, and 10% back with the Discover it card.
+We used the Discover it® Cash Back to earn 5% cash back at department stores that quarter, which Discover will match at the end of your 1st year.
+So for buying a necessity we earned 7,200 United Airlines miles ($900 spent x 8 United Airlines miles per $1), $130 in Kohl’s cash, and 10% back with the Discover it Cash Back.
 It’s CRAZY!

 Friends say, “Oh, that’s too much to process.”
 But once you know, it’s just innate.
 Every time my husband needs something from Home Depot, I ask him to get on a portal and buy it there for pick-up at the store.